rackerlabs/docs-developer-blog/_posts/2020-07-02-mlops-foundations-powered-by-rackspace-technologys-model-factory.md

 **Standardized model development environment for your data science teams:** Allows your data science and engineering teams to develop models with support for any machine learning framework.

-**Automated model deployment across development, Q/A, and production environments:** Leverages hyperscale cloud automation to quickly take models from development to deployment, while addressing the production-ready requirements of high availability, scalability, reliability and cost-management.
+**Automated model deployment across development, Q/A, and production environments:** Leverages hyper-scale cloud automation to quickly take models from development to deployment, while addressing the production-ready requirements of high availability, scalability, reliability and cost-management.